1. Finances

 3. Employees

 After you have employed the right staff, it's important to train them properly.
-Have a written guide to rules and regulations, health and safety and the general ethos of the company, then go through it with them.
+Have a written guide to rules and regulations, health and safety, and the general ethos of the company, then go through it with them.
 Encourage them to ask questions and work with you to see how the business operates before you let them work alone.
+Implement a staff training matrix, especially for new staff who might not have experience in your industry.
+This will ensure they're all on the same page, and able to cover each other; this is critical in a small business.

 Motivating your staff is important too.
 Incentives and bonuses for good work or achievable targets can be useful and of course, praise is a powerful motivator.
 If your business expands and you have a team of employees it can be harder to make everyone get on task.
 Check out this guide on how to motivate employees with Thirsty Horses for more information.